SarahMit/gogamejam/game-design/game-design.md

 Game Jams are short — often just 48 or 72 hours — so managing your time and scope wisely is essential.
 Here’s how to stay productive and finish strong.

 ### 🎯 Start Small, Then Polish

-**Focus on one core mechanic!**
+* Focus on one core mechanic!
 * Choose a simple idea that’s achievable in a few hours.
 * If it’s your first jam, think *"Can I make a fun game with just this one mechanic?"*
 * Extra features can come later — if there’s time.

-> 💡 Example: A platformer with double-jump is enough.
+* Example: A platformer with double-jump is enough.
 You don’t need wall slides, dashes, and gliders on day one.

 ### ⏳ Prioritize What the Player Sees First
 * First impressions matter.
 Prioritize the **main game loop**, **movement**, and **feedback**.
 * A single level that feels good is better than 10 unplayable ones.

 ### ✂️ Cut Features Early & Without Guilt

-Be ruthless.
-If a feature isn’t essential to the core fun, cut it or move it to a “maybe later” list.
+* Be ruthless - if a feature isn’t essential to the core fun, cut it or move it to a “maybe later” list

-Ask yourself:
+* Ask yourself:
     * Does this make the game more fun?
     * Will the game still work without it?
     * Can I replace it with something simpler?

 ### 🤝 Don’t Wait to Integrate
 * Get your assets (art, audio) into the game early — even placeholders.